Skip to main content

 Deregulation & Retail Energy Providers

 The majority of Texans live in Retail Choice areas where they can choose their Retail Energy Provider (REP).
-The REP provides the generation pricing terms of supplying the electricity and the physical utility bill while the wires company (called Transmission & Distribution Utilities TDUs) delivery the electricity through the wires and infrastructure.
+The REP provides the generation pricing terms of supplying the electricity and the physical utility bill while the wires company (called Transmission & Distribution Utilities TDUs) delivers the electricity through the wires and infrastructure.

 TDUs with Retail Choice include: